 I awoke in a sweat to blinding fluorescents shining down on me, expecting to be greeted by the brilliant array of the vibrant colors of the mountain forest.
-The serene viridian blue of the lake, golden sunlight filtering through the leaves, warm and soft and sweet, gleaming dew on yellowing emerald grass.
+The serene viridian blue of the lake, golden sunlight filtering through the leaves, warm and soft and sweet, gleaming dew on yellowing grass.

 Blinking, I registered the scene before me.
 A crimson cross.
 Pale sheets.
 Tortured blue eyes… no. It can’t be… But it was.
 Sitting in a plush leather chair next to my hospital bed was my mom.
 The one and only, cold, emotionless Mae Paxton.

 Her clear voice rang out in the room, clipped and robotic, with each syllable precisely enunciated.
 A doctor examined her clipboard intently in the corner, thoughtfully tapping a pencil to her lips.
 Chestnut brown hair cascaded over her broad shoulders, falling over her wide eyes.
 As she spoke to my mother, she impatiently pushed rogue strands away from her lips.